LJM-1997/NCOMMS-24-15301-T/AI-assisted absorbance prediction/README.md

-# Supplementary Information - Source Code
+# Source Code of AI-assisted absorbance prediction

-Supplementary Information of article **'Roboticized AI-assisted microfluidic photocatalytic synthesis and screening up to 10,000 reactions per day'**.
+This repository (i.e., repository **No. 1**) provides the source code related to the section **'AI-assisted absorbance prediction and ultra-high-throughput photocatalytic screening'**.

-This repository provides the data set and the source code related to the section **'AI-assisted ultra-high-throughput photocatalytic synthesis and screening'**.
+The AI regression models were trained and optimized using the self-developed **RegressionModels_UI** software, with specific tasks including the selection of the model's PCA mode and training set ratio, the hyperparameter optimization, and the cross-validation studies.
+Then, with the help of the **RegressionModels_UI** software, the prediction of absorbance data was performed using the optimized model.

 ## 1. Python environment configuration
 The code was written and tested in **Python 3.6.13**.